The four dimensional Yang--Mills partition function in the vicinity of the vacuum: The partition function about the vacuum

 Having now the classical non-supersymmetric Euclidean gauge theory at our disposal, the {\it partition function} of the induced quantum theory is formally defined by the integral

 or formally equivalently

 where $\DD\nabla$ is the formal (probably never definable) measure on $\ca (\nabla^0)$ while $\DD[\nabla]$ is the induced formal measure (including the Faddeev--Popov determinant) on the orbit space $\cb ([\nabla^0])$.
 The ideal goal would be to calculate this integral in its full glory however it is an extraordinary difficult task because of the non-linearity of $\cb ([\nabla^0])$.
-Therefore we will evaluate it in the {\it vicinity of the vacuum} $\cb_{\varepsilon} ([\nabla^0])$ only i.e. we are interested in an appropriately truncated integral
+Therefore we will evaluate it in $\cb_{\varepsilon} ([\nabla^0])$ only i.e. we are interested in an appropriately {\it truncated Feynman integral}

-where $\cb_{\varepsilon}([\nabla^0])$ is a small open subset about $[\nabla^0]$ defined by $0\leqq\vert S(\nabla ,\tau)\vert< \frac{\vert\tau\vert}{8\pi}\varepsilon^2$ possessing the crucial property that, unlike the whole $\cb([\nabla^0])$, it is well approximated by (a quotient of) a small open ball in an appropriate Hilbert space.
+where $\cb_{\varepsilon}([\nabla^0])$ is a small open subset about $[\nabla^0]$ defined by $0\leqq\vert S(\nabla ,\tau)\vert<\frac{\vert\tau\vert}{8\pi}\varepsilon^2$ possessing the crucial property that, unlike the whole $\cb([\nabla^0])$, it is well approximated by (a quotient of) a small open ball in an appropriate Hilbert space.